Personal Injury-Premises Liability

 Premises liability claims generally require proof that the owner/manager knew of a defect in the premises, failed to cure it and that caused the injury.
-That proof comes through investigation and discovery of the case.
-Human factors may be a part of that.
-Slip and fall cases are a large part of premises liability claims.
+The foundation of any of these types of claims is that the defendant either created or allowed to exist a dangerous condition.

 Personal Injury-Premises Liability Elements